If you want to make Italian Pizza, this is my Grandma’s basic pizza dough recipe.

 Divide the tomato sauce between the rounds.
 Divide the cheese and sprinkle it on top of the sauce.

-Divide the basil leaves and sprinkle them on top of the cheese.
+Split up the basil leaves and sprinkle them on top of the cheese.

 Divide and sprinkle on the salt and the remaining 1 tablespoon of oil.